 The 10 Best Dog Training Shock Collars

 The PetSpy M686 Premium Dog Training Collar is inexpensive, has a range of approximately 1,000 feet, and is adjustable, so it will fit any dog weighing up to 140 pounds.
-It has 4 training modes: vibration, sound, continuous, and convulsive shock.
-And it has 8 levels of vibration and shock.
+It has four training modes: vibration, sound, continuous, and convulsive shock, and it has eight levels of vibration and shock.

 The collar is made from durable yet comfortable material and is brightly colored, so it’s easy to find if your dog manages to break free.
 It is also waterproof, so even Spaniels and other dogs that love a refreshing swim can be given one.
 The range, which is longer than most, enables off-leash and especially recall training, while the beep setting works as an alternative to clicker training and can be highly effective as part of positive reinforcement.